stackbit-projects/myfirstproject-1fea7/src/pages/index.md

     section_id: Home
     background_image: images/Hero_Kitchen-910x600.jpg
     background_image_opacity: 70
-    content: >+
+    content: >
       WELCOME TO REEF

-      Connecting the world to your block
+      # Connecting the world to your block

-      We transform underutilized urban spaces into neighborhood hubs that connect people to locally curated goods, services and experiences
+      We transform underutilized urban spaces into neighborhood hubs that connect people to locally curated goods, services, and experiences
     actions:
       - title: See all items
         url: /store